-Funding for this study was partially provided through grants from the National Bio and Agro-Defense Facility (NBAF) Transition Fund from the State of Kansas (JAR), the AMP Core of the Center of Emerging and Zoonotic Infectious Diseases (CEZID) from National Institute of General Medical Sciences (NIGMS) under award number P20GM130448 (JAR, IM), the NIAID Centers of Excellence for Influenza Research and Surveillance under contract number HHSN 272201400006C (JAR), the United States Department of Agriculture (USDA)-NIFA (A1711 Program) under award number 2020-67015-33157, the German Federal Ministry of Health (BMG) COVID-19 Research and development funding to WHO R&D Blueprint (JAR), the NIAID supported Center of Excellence for Influenza Research and Response (CEIRR, contract number 75N93021C00016 to JAR), and the USDA Animal Plant Health Inspection Service's National Bio- and Agro-defense Facility Scientist Training Program (KC, CM).
-This study was also partially supported by the Louisiana State University, School of Veterinary Medicine start-up fund under award number PG 002165 (UBRB), the USDA-Agricultural Research Service (DM, WCW), the Center for Research for Influenza Pathogenesis and Transmission (CRIPT), an NIAID supported Center of Excellence for Influenza Research and Response (CEIRR, contract # 75N93021C00014 to AG-S), and by the generous support of the JPB Foundation, the Open Philanthropy Project (research grant 2020-215611 [5384]) and anonymous donors to AG-S.
+Funding for this study was partially provided through grants from the National Bio and Agro-Defense Facility (NBAF) Transition Fund from the State of Kansas (JAR), the AMP Core of the Center of Emerging and Zoonotic Infectious Diseases (CEZID) from National Institute of General Medical Sciences (NIGMS) under award number P20GM130448 (JAR, IM), the German Federal Ministry of Health (BMG) COVID-19 Research and development funding to WHO R&D Blueprint (JAR), the NIAID supported Center of Excellence for Influenza Research and Response (CEIRR, contract number 75N93021C00016 to JAR), and the USDA Animal Plant Health Inspection Service's National Bio- and Agro-defense Facility Scientist Training Program (KC, CM).
+This study was also partially supported by the Louisiana State University, School of Veterinary Medicine start-up fund under award number PG 002165 (UBRB), the USDA-Agricultural Research Service (DM, WCW), the Center for Research for Influenza Pathogenesis and Transmission (CRIPT), a NIAID supported Center of Excellence for Influenza Research and Response (CEIRR, contract # 75N93019R00028 to AG-S), and by the generous support of the JPB Foundation, the Open Philanthropy Project (research grant 2020-215611 [5384]) and anonymous donors to AG-S.